jamesrcole/dispGol/README.md

               atom, or let the user interactively choose the particular atom to show it for.
         * similar diagrams, showing 'causal descendance'
+        * a focus+context view, where part of the view is zoomed right out so the cells and the updater are quite small, and the other part of the view is zoomed right in on the updater and its operation.
+The part of the view focusing on the updater would just show the bit of the board it is currently dealing with, to emphasise that it only has a view of the board of the size of a 3x3 square of cells.
+        * a view showing how the interaction of one pattern with another changes the evolution of that other pattern.
+          It would highlight which cells, at time T after the beginning of that interaction, are only there because of that interaction.

   * refactoring - heaps of this to do, some misc items:
      * add an Atom class